To whom are we beautiful as we go?

 Someone wheeled in a cash register.
 Someone handed us a clipboard.
 Someone apologized for asking for billing information.
 Someone apologized for asking for signatures.
 “At a time like this,” they said.
 “At a time like this.”

 My husband tells me that he was disturbed by the lack of attention to privacy.
-I remember looking down to see the familiar slope of breasts which had nourished two children.
+I remember looking down to see the familiar slope of breasts that had nourished two children.
 Attached to wires.
 Attached to a machine.
 I asked him to cover me.
 Not for modesty, but for warmth.
 He placed my shirt over me.
-(I wished I hadn’t worn my favorite today.)
-He made a pillow from my coat.
-(I wished he’d used that to cover me.)
+I wished I hadn’t worn my favorite shirt.
+Now I don’t want to wear it again.
+He made me a pillow from my coat.
+I wished he’d used that to cover me.
+I didn’t like that coat.

 “No,” I said.
-“Everyone has been doing their job today, but you’re the first healer I’ve encountered.”
+“Everyone here has been doing their job, but you’re the first healer I’ve encountered.”

 She kept at her work, brisk and focused, but she returned with blankets to keep me warm.